andrestack/hiddencove/documentation/project_requirements_docs.md

 ## 2. Product Overview

 We will develop a **smart consultation and quoting tool** enhanced with AI capabilities (ChatGPT-4 and aboce).
-The system will guide stylists through a series of questions, providing real-time insights based on user responses.
-It will also include images and visual aids to create an engaging and intuitive user experience.
+The system will guide stylists through a series of questions, also providing real-time insights.
+It will also include simple user authentication.
+While we will not display the

 ---